Creative Commons License 2024 Volume 11 Issue 1

 2.36

-Means in the column followed by the same letter (s) are not significantly different at 5% level of significance.
+Means in the column followed by the same letter (s) are not significantly different at a 5% level of significance.
 PH = Plant Height, EL =Ear Length, LSD (0.05) = Least significant difference at 5% level SE+ = standard errors and CV = coefficient of variation in percent.

 Effects of variety and insecticide on yield parameters